Pat Malone: 1934

 Malone was late reporting to 1934 spring training as he sought more money, causing Edward Burns of the Chicago Daily Tribune to call him "hard to handle” and “frivolous in nature".
 He was moved to the bullpen after four starts, but rejoined the rotation in June when Bush was sidelined with a rib injury.
 From July 19 through August 18, Malone won six decisions in a row; the Cubs won all seven of his starts during the streak.
 The last game of the streak, against the Phillies, was what Wolf called "arguably the most dominant game in his career".
 Malone allowed just two hits and no runs, tying his career high with 12 strikeouts in a 2–0 victory.
 He gave up six runs in his next start against the Dodgers on August 24, however, and was used only twice more all year, both times in relief.
 The Cubs never explained why they stopped using Malone, but the pitcher claimed the team was ensuring he would not receive contractual bonuses that he would have become eligible with each win starting with his 15th.
-When The Sporting News inquired on October 25 where he would be pitching next year, he responded, "Anywhere will do just as long as it isn’t with the Cubs."
+When The Sporting News inquired on October 25 where he would be pitching next year, he responded, "Anywhere will do just as long as it isn't with the Cubs."
 In 34 games (21 starts) and 191 innings pitched, he had a 14–7 record and a 3.53 ERA.
 His 111 strikeouts ranked eighth in the NL.

 On October 26, 1934, Malone was traded with cash to the St. Louis Cardinals for Ken O'Dea.
 The Cardinals wanted him to take a 50 percent pay cut, but he refused, even after no team claimed him on waivers.
 He eventually reached an agreement with the Cardinals, but he would never pitch for them, as his contract was sold to the Yankees on March 26, 1935.

-During his time with the Cubs, Malone (along with Bush and Root) formed part of what Wolf called "the NL’s most successful and durable pitching trio from 1928–34".
+During his time with the Cubs, Malone (along with Bush and Root) formed part of what Wolf called "the NL’s most successful and durable pitching trio from 1928 to 1934".
 Each of the starters won at least 100 games over that span, and they combined to win 336 total in 4,776 innings pitched.
 The team reached the World Series twice during those years.